 Driving

-• When a driving journey starts away from the road network, the TravelTime API applies a time penalty based on how long it would take to walk to the nearest road, based on an average walking speed.
-Google will snap to the network without a time penalty
+- The following parameters are all completely configurable using the TravelTime API, but the default values can cause differences with Google behaviour: - Snapping Penalty - when a driving journey starts away from the road network, the default TravelTime behaviour is to apply a time penalty based on how long it would take to walk to the nearest road, based on an average walking speed.
+Google will snap to the network without a time penalty.